blueyed/colorhighlight.vim/README.markdown

+# OBSOLETE

+This plugin is obsolete, please refer to https://github.com/chrisbra/Colorizer.

+# OLD README:

 This is a (quite old) fork, based on [hexHighlight.vim](http://www.vim.org/scripts/script.php?script_id=2937).

 This plugin looks for hex codes of the format #ffffff or #fff and toggles a highlight in that color.